Target Exam

 Explanation:

-The answer is (1) Chromium has the most stable oxidation state of +3, not +6.
+The correct answer is option 1.
+Chromium has the most stable oxidation state of +6.